mlforcada/Appraise/doc-level-gisting-utils/post/README.md

 # Appraise results postprocessing

+This README does not correspond yet to the actual code — working on it

 ## filter_results.py

 This file will be invoked by the s2.bash shell described below.
 It reads an XML results file downloaded from Appraise and extracts the records corresponding to a specific user in CSV format.